AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 ### Mouse data packets

 Mouse data packets are sent in response to all of the above commands, and if the mouse has been enabled whenever the mouse is moved.
-This ensures that mouse data is constantly updated in MOS system variables.
+This ensures that mouse data is constantly updated in [MOS sysvars](../MOS-API.md#sysvars).

 ## `VDU 23, 0, &8A, n`: Set the cursor start column §§§§